alexandercerutti/sub37/packages/server/README.md

 ## Error handling

-All `sub37` are studied to be as safe as possible and with parlant errors when they get thrown.
-All errors exposed, can be used through the `Errors` namespace imported as above.
+All `sub37` functions are as safe as possible and, when things go wrong, throw explicative errors so that issues can be diagnosed easily.
+All the exposed errors can be used importing the `Errors` namespace as shown below.

 ```typescript
 try {